-- Youth committed to the Department of Corrections decreased 63 percent since 2014, consistent with our goal of focusing out-of-home placements on more serious youth, and appropriately targeting placements, supervision and services. - Services and programming are available across the state, meaning that families, law enforcement, and judges have more options to hold youth accountable and address needs in the community, where the youth live. - At the same time, improved public safety outcomes are reflected by: - The increased proportion of youth successfully completing diversion programming; - Overall, the number of probation violations has declined, while successful completions of supervision are high; - 81 percent of youth who completed behavior-change programming received no violations; - A hallmark of good oversight includes identifying areas for further review.
-This report shows areas for system improvement including: - While overall down in the last four years, the number of probation violations has increased the last year; - Youth receiving incentives for good behavior, which are crucial to preventing future offending, has decreased in the last year; - Referrals for psychiatric and intensive treatment beds have increased from non-juvenile justice system referral sources.
-As a result, for the few juvenile justice system-involved youth who require this level of care, DOC may be forced to send their PRTF/IRT-eligible youth to out-of-state beds.
+- Youth committed to the Department of Corrections decreased 63 percent since 2014, consistent with our goal of focusing out-of-home placements on more serious youth, and appropriately targeting placements, supervision and services. - Services and programming are available across the state, meaning that families, law enforcement, and judges have more options to hold youth accountable and address needs in the community, where the youth live. - At the same time, improved public safety outcomes are reflected by: - The increased proportion of youth successfully completing diversion programming; - o Overall, the number of juvenile citations for all categories has declined. - o 81 percent of youth who completed behavior-change programming received no violations; - A hallmark of good oversight includes identifying areas for further review.
+This report shows areas for system improvement including: - o While overall down in the last four years, the number of probation violations has increased the last year;

+- Youth receiving incentives for good behavior, which are crucial to preventing future offending, has decreased in the last year; - Referrals for psychiatric and intensive treatment beds have increased from nonjuvenile justice system referral sources.
+As a result, for the few juvenile justice systeminvolved youth who require this level of care, DOC may be forced to send their PRTF/IRTeligible youth to out-of-state beds.